xiangzhennan/shitcode-web/portfolio/UX/README.md

 <img src="img/question9.png" width="700" />

-Then click "next" button to go into next question or "get report" button to end answering the rest of questions and enter to the report page in advance.
-When the last question is answered, "get report" button has to be clicked to enter to the report page.
+Then click ``"next"`` button to go into the next question or ``"get report"`` button to stop answering the rest of questions but enter into the report page in advance.
+When the last question is answered, ``"get report"`` button has to be clicked to enter into the report page.

 <a name="_5.3"></a>
 ### - Wireframe: report page